platanus/angular-restmod/README.md

 # Mixins

-To ease up the definition of models, and keep thing DRY, Restmod provides you with mixin capabilities.
+To ease up the definition of models, and keep things DRY, Restmod provides you with mixin capabilities.
 For example, say you already defined a Vehicle model as a factory:

 ```javascript
 Angular.factory('Vehicle', function() {